colav/oracle-docker/README.md

 ## Starting the server (first time, developers only)

-the firt step is to create an user oracle in the host with UID = 54321, for that run the next command.
-`
-useradd -m -d /var/lib/oracle oracle -u 54321
-`
-in this case I am set the home path to var lib where is suppose to be the SDD disk with the other databases data.

-In this step we are going to start the server, this could be a complicated procedure and requires to have the next information clear.

-1) The persisten volumen (path) that we are going to provide to oracle to store its files.
-2) CPU and RAM that we are going to provide to the container (please see https://docs.docker.com/config/containers/resource_constraints/), this depends of the database we are going to use, and the queries we want to perform.
+1) CPU and RAM that we are going to provide to the container (please see https://docs.docker.com/config/containers/resource_constraints/), this depends of the database we are going to use, and the queries we want to perform.
-3) If we are going to load a dump, we need to pass to the container another volume with the path to the dump.
+2) If we are going to load a dump, we need to pass to the container another volume with the path to the dump.

 Lets start the server running
 `
-docker run --name oracle-server -p 1521:1521 -p 5500:5500 -e ORACLE_PWD=colavudea -v /var/lib/oracle/:/var/lib/oracle colav/oracle-docker
+docker run --name oracle-server -p 1521:1521 -p 5500:5500 -e ORACLE_PWD=colavudea -v /path_to_dump/:/home/oracle/dump colav/oracle-docker
 `

 call the next command to set the pass